Born: April 26, 1963

-Losing his father at an early age, this Beijng, China native was brought up by his mother and became a model son.
-He went ot the Changqiao Primary School and excelled academically.
+Losing his father at an early age, Beijng, China native Jet Li was brought up by his mother and became a model son.
+He went to the Changqiao Primary School and excelled academically.

 Li was drawn towards the idea of starring in martial art movies.
 While on tour, audiences would ask when they could see him in kung fu films.
 The chance came in 1981, when he was approached to star in the film Shaolin Temple.
 He accepted and when the film was released, it broke box office records in Hong Kong and Korea.

 Li became an overnight success and a legend in his own country.
-People would queue up outside his house in the hope of getting a glimpse of this rising star.
+People would line up outside his house, hoping to get a glimpse of this rising star.
 And it wasn't long before Li was back in front of the cameras with the comedy sequel Kids From Shaolin (1983).

 Li decided to turn his hand to directing his own production, which he was also to star in.
 Born To Defend (1986) was set during the Second World War, and Li played a young soldier who took on all takers inside the boxing ring.
 The finished movie was very unpolished and the box office figures reflected the lack of public interest.